avarga24/datamgmtguide_READDI-AC/docs/cddvault.md

 ## Understanding Runs
 A run signifies a distinct instance of an experiment guided by a specific protocol, encapsulating the unique data derived from each assay execution in the lab.
 Whenever you conduct an experiment following a protocol and upload its results to CDD Vault, you create a run tied to that protocol.
 Multiple experiments carried out on the same day under identical conditions can each be logged as separate runs within the same protocol, a system feature that ensures meticulous data organization and facilitates precise tracking of experimental details and outcomes.

+Runs are organized by date, and you may back-date it, if you are importing data several days after performing the actual experiment.
+The best practice is that the run date you add to your CDD Vault matches the experiment date in your lab notebook.

 [![runs](assets/images/multipleruns.png)](https://support.collaborativedrug.com/hc/en-us/articles/214359683-Importing-data-for-several-runs-on-the-same-day)

 [CDD Vault Runs Knowledge Base link](https://support.collaborativedrug.com/hc/en-us/articles/214359683-Importing-data-for-several-runs-on-the-same-day) (run)